imagej/imagej.github.io/_pages/plugins/trackmate/algorithms.md

 #### Principle.

-The linear motion tracker relies on the [Kalman filter](http://en.wikipedia.org/wiki/Kalman_filter) to <i>predict</i> the most probable position of a particle undergoing constant velocity movement.
+The linear motion tracker relies on the {% include wikipedia title="Kalman filter" %} to <i>predict</i> the most probable position of a particle undergoing constant velocity movement.

 Tracks are initiated from the first two frames, using the classical LAP framework with the Jaqaman cost matrix (see above), using the square distance as cost.
 The user can set what is the maximal distance allowed for the initial search with the <b>Initial search radius</b> setting.